Can I claim my Thigh Lift on Medicare?

 Popular Reasons for wanting to have Thigh Lift Surgery

 Thigh surgery is most often performed on men and women after weight loss.
 The reason for this is the loss of the tightened appearance of the skin of the thighs.
 This can be the result of ageing, sudden and large weight loss, and pregnancy.
-While the vast majority of aesthetic flaws today can be covered with makeup or some less invasive procedures, achieving the appearance of smooth, firm thighs is not one of them.
+While we can cover the vast majority of aesthetic flaws with makeup or some less invasive procedures, achieving the appearance of smooth, firm thighs is not one of them.

 In many cases; diet, large amounts of fluids, regular exercise, or various massages and treatments are simply not enough.
 Some patients have an irreparable loss of tissue tone that can only be smoothed out by surgically removing excess tissue.